cmolina/cmolina.dev_gatsby-starter-blog/content/blog/posts/images-for-every-resolution/index.md

 window.devicePixelRatio // my result was "2"
 ```

 This result depends on the screen the browser is being used.
 If you happen to have another connected screen, this result may vary.
-Regular desktop screens should return `1px`.
-The newest phones are returning `3px`.
+Older desktop screens usually return `1`.
+The newest phones are returning `3`.

 ## How many images should I provide?